ShubhangiRoy12/MooVit/README.md

 - Route safety planner: avoid known hazard zones or restricted areas
 - Traffic awareness: highlights signals, signs, and crossing points
 - Upload images or use live camera feed for detection
-- Modular system with scope for wearable integration

 ---